Natrelle® Breast Implants Important Information

 - DO NOT expand if the pressure will compromise wound healing or vasculature of overlying tissue, or beyond patient or tissue tolerance.
 Stop filling immediately if tissue damage, wound dehiscence, abnormal skin pallor, erythema, edema, pain, or tenderness are observed.

 - Active infection anywhere may increase risk of periprosthetic infection.
+DO NOT expose the tissue expander or injection needles to contaminants.
 Postoperative infections should be treated aggressively.
-Unresponsive or necrotizing infection may require premature removal.

 - When using suturing tabs be careful to avoid piercing the shell.
 Use a new one if damage occurs.